Sicarius154/GraphZoom/Documentation/Usage.md

 The Graph area
 ================
 This section of the UI is where the graph is actually drawn, when you add a node it will appear in this area.
 The graph can be manipulated with the mouse.
 Below is a list of possible interactions:
+- Click on node or edge
+  * Selects element, displays element-specific data
 - Click & drag on background
   * Pans the graph
 - Click & drag on node